 Vatican Museums & Sistine Chapel Tickets

 Vatican City Fun Facts

-• The Vatican has its own football team!
+• It has its own football team.

-• The Vatican has less than 1000 residents!
+• The Vatican has less than 1000 residents.

-• The Vatican is a UNESCO World Heritage Site.
+• It is a UNESCO World Heritage Site.

-• Its suggested the Vatican consumes more wine than any other country in the world (on a per capita basis)!
+• Its suggested the Vatican consumes more wine than any other country in the world (on a per capita basis).

+Vatican Museums & Sistine Chapel Tickets